 1. Peers: Those friends/acquaintances you believe God is calling you to intentionally pray for, invite to church, and tell about the love of Jesus.

-2. Family: Those siblings, parents or other relatives your heart breaks for.
+2. Family: Those siblings, parents, or other relatives your heart breaks for.

-3. Others: It may be a coach, a neighbor, or maybe even someone you’ve never met in person yet feel burdened to pray for his/her salvation.
+3. Others: It may be a coach, a neighbor, or maybe even someone you’ve never met in person; yet you feel burdened to pray for his/her salvation.

 Who are 5 people who I know have not experienced God’s grace or are spiritually struggling?